9 Years Ago: Kane Brown Competes on ‘The X Factor’

 Alas, as viewers might recall, the current country-pop star didn't end up making a big splash on The X Factor.
 It was around that time that reports emerged that Brown decided to take himself out of the running when the show's producers wanted to include him in the lineup of a boy band.
 Can you imagine Brown performing as part of a One Direction or BTS-style outfit?!
 Clearly, that type of trajectory wasn't part of the singer's vision for his ascent to stardom.

 After his involvement in The X Factor, Brown started making YouTube covers of popular country songs, and the rest is history.
-These days, apart from a successful career in music that's far eclipsed his early audition, Brown has something else to celebrate: his anniversary with his wife, Katelyn, and their daughter, who turns a year old on Oct.
+These days, apart from a successful career in music that's far eclipsed his early audition, Brown has something else to celebrate: his anniversary with his wife, Katelyn, and their daughter, who turns three years old on Oct.
 29.

 7 Country Artists Who Were Rejected By American Idol:

 This Idol Outcast Became a Star, Too: